zhoush210/unitree_IL_lerobot/README.md

 # 0. 📖 Introduction

 This repository is used for `lerobot training validation`(Supports LeRobot datasets version 2.0 and above.) and `unitree data conversion`.

-`If you have any questions, ideas or suggestions that you want to realize, please feel free to raise them at any time.
+`❗Tips： If you have any questions, ideas or suggestions that you want to realize, please feel free to raise them at any time.
 We will do our best to solve and implement them.`

 | Directory          | Description                                                                                                                |
 | ------------- | ------------------------------------------------------------------------------------------------------------------- |